-To create a new backup job, click on the New Backup Wizard toolbar button.
-For each backup job you must specify at least its name, a valid storage destination and the source files (first two steps of this wizard), the rest of the options not being mandatory.
+To create a new backup job, click on the "New" button from the application's toolbar.
+For each backup job you must specify at least its name, a valid storage destination and the source files, the rest of the options not being mandatory.
 In New Backup Wizard, you can switch anytime to Advanced mode for more configuration options.

 These are the steps you must perform in the New Backup Wizard:

-1) Enter the name of the backup in the Backup name field and select a location where you want to save the backup.
-Click Next to go to the following step.
+1) Select a location where you want to save the backup.
+Then you can click Next to go to the following step.
 You can choose as destination:

-2) Select the files and folders you want to backup (sources of the backup) or choose a predefined backup from the drop down list and click Next.
+2) Select the files and folders you want to backup (sources of the backup) or choose a predefined plugin from the Applications list on the left, then click Next.

-3) Select how do you want to backup.
-By default, the Make incremental option is selected.
+4) Select how do you want to backup.
+By default, the Smart backup type is selected.
+The other backup types are also available: Full, Differential, Incremental and Mirror.
 You can also use encryption for the backup types that creates zip files.

 Backup4all provides extended information about the backup, which can be consulted before the backup execution.
 You can switch between views by selecting one of the available views from the drop down list: